 Lens categories include daily, weekly, and monthly disposables.
 AC Lens carries single-vision, bifocal and multifocal lenses, toric lenses to correct astigmatism, and color lenses.
-You can also find vial and RGP contacts.
+You can also find conventional vial and RGP contacts.

-Like some online contact lens suppliers, AC Lens offers a free online vision test if you’re between 18 and 55.
+Like some contact lens suppliers, AC Lens offers a free online vision test if you’re between 18 and 55.
 It’s a 15-minute test, and you receive your new contact lens prescription within one business day.

 - Davis Vision

-- Cons: No free shipping
+- Free shipping